amc19008/Venom_Gene_Annotation/README.md

 # Tutorial using scorpions and ToxCodAn DB
 ## Before begining ensure you have conda and blast installed:
+To download it, if you don'tt have it:

     conda create -n blast -c bioconda -c conda-forge blast

 To ensure it worked: